divelab/Neighbor2Seq/README.md

-# Neighbor2Seq
-Official implementation of "Neighbor2Seq: Deep Learning on Massive Graphs by Transforming Neighbors to Sequences" [SDM2022]
+# Neighbor2Seq: Deep Learning on Massive Graphs by Transforming Neighbors to Sequences
+This repository is an official PyTorch implementation of Neighbor2Seq.

+Code will be available soon...